Kagescan/kagescan.legtux.org/README.md

 ## Deprecation Notice

-This repository contains some code of the original Kagescan's website (kagescan.legtux.org), written using PHP.
+This repository contains some code of the original Kagescan's website (kagescan.legtux.org) with a bunch of unreleased new features (such as the new `scan/` engine), written using PHP.
 **It has been deprecated in favor of the (planned) new Kagescan's website See more at the [Kagescan/code.kagescan.fr](https://github.com/Kagescan/code.kagescan.fr) repository**